TheBeaconCrafter/untis-notifier/README.md

    ```

 ## Usage:
-- The system monitors Untis automatically for changes in exams, homework, absences, and timetable changes every 10 minutes.
+- The system monitors Untis automatically for changes in exams, homework, absences, and timetable changes every 10 minutes (customizable).
 - There is a debug web interface at `http://localhost:3000` which should not (yet) be exposed to the internet.
+There are options for keeping it off in the secrets file.
 - **Note**: This software is in early development, so expect bugs.
 It was built and tested with node version v20.17.0.

 ## Contributing: